Probing many-body dynamics in a two dimensional dipolar spin ensemble

 Recall that at late times (i.e.~$t \gtrsim \tau_c$), one expects the NV's coherence $C(t)$ to agree across different pulses sequences [Fig.~\ref{fig:fig1}(f)].
 This is indeed borne out by the data [Fig.~\ref{fig:fig3}].
 In fact, the location of this late-time overlap provides a proxy for estimating the correlation time and is shown as the dashed grey lines in Fig.~\ref{fig:fig3}(a).
 As one increases the power of the drive [Fig.~\ref{fig:fig3}(a)], the noise spectrum, $S(\omega)$, naturally broadens.
 In the data, this manifests as a shortened correlation time, with the location of the DEER/echo overlap shifting to earlier time-scales [Fig.~\ref{fig:fig3}(a)].

-Analogous measurements on a three dimensional spin ensemble (sample S2), reveal much the same physics [Fig.~\ref{fig:fig3}(b)], with stretch powers again consistent with a Gauss-Markov prediction [Table~\ref{tab:table1}].
+Analogous measurements on a three-dimensional spin ensemble (sample S2), reveal much the same physics [Fig.~\ref{fig:fig3}(b)], with stretch powers again consistent with a Gauss-Markov prediction [Table~\ref{tab:table1}].
 For weak driving, $C(t)$ is consistent with the early-time ballistic regime for over a decade in time~[Fig.~\ref{fig:fig3}b, top panel]; however, it is difficult to access late enough time-scales to observe an overlap between DEER and spin echo.
-Crucially, by using the drive to push to shorter correlation times, we can directly observe the late-time random-walk regime in three dimensions, where $\beta = 1/2$~[Fig.~\ref{fig:fig3}b, bottom panel].
+Crucially, by using the drive to push to shorter correlation times, we can directly observe the late-time random-walk regime in three dimensions, where $\beta = 1/2$~[Fig.~\ref{fig:fig3}b, middle and bottom panels].

-Remarkably, as evidenced by the dashed curves in Fig.~\ref{fig:fig3}(a,b), our data exhibits excellent agreement---across different dimensionalities, drive strengths, and pulse sequences---with the analytic predictions presented in Eqn.~\ref{eq:chi_deer}.
+Remarkably, as evidenced by the dashed curves in Fig.~\ref{fig:fig3}(a,b), our data exhibit excellent agreement---across different dimensionalities, drive strengths, and pulse sequences---with the analytic predictions presented in Eqn.~\ref{eq:chi_deer}.
 Moreover, by fitting $\chi^{D/2\alpha}$ simultaneously across spin echo and DEER datasets for each $\Omega$, we quantitatively extract the correlation time, $\tau_c$.
 Up to an $\mathcal{O}(1)$ scaling factor, we find that the extracted $\tau_c$ agrees well with the DEER/echo overlap time.
-In addition, the behavior of $\tau_c$ as a function of $\Omega$, also exhibits quantitative agreement with an analytic model that predicts $\tau_c \sim \delta\omega/\Omega^2$ in the limit of strong driving [Fig.~\ref{fig:fig3}(d,e)]~\cite{SM}.
+In addition, the behavior of $\tau_c$ as a function of $\Omega$ also exhibits quantitative agreement with an analytic model that predicts $\tau_c \sim \delta\omega/\Omega^2$ in the limit of strong driving [Fig.~\ref{fig:fig3}(d,e)]~\cite{SM}.

-Finally, we emphasize that although one observes $\beta = 3D/2\alpha$ in both the driven [Fig.~\ref{fig:fig3}(a,b)] and undriven [Fig.~\ref{fig:fig2}(b)] spin echo measurements, the underlying physics is extremely different.
+We emphasize that although one observes $\beta = 3D/2\alpha$ in both the driven [Fig.~\ref{fig:fig3}(a,b)] and undriven [Fig.~\ref{fig:fig2}(b)] spin echo measurements, the underlying physics is extremely different.
 In the latter case, Gaussian spectral diffusion emerges from isolated, disordered, many-body dynamics, while in the former case, it is imposed by the external drive.